 How to write great content for your business

 Anyone can learn to write good content.
-Every-goddam-one of you.
+Every goddam one of you.
 You don’t have to be a copywriter or a marketing genius to communicate your message well.
-Content is a broad term so I’m referring to your marketing material, website copy, your blog posts and social media posts.

 As humans, we make mistakes.
 We are particularly bad at not seeing the mistakes in our own work.
-A proofreader friend tells a lovely tale of her finding a typo in a presentation she was giving.
-Did it kill her career?
-Of course not, she used it to illustrate the point – even proofreaders miss their own mistakes.
+A proofreader friend tells a lovely tale of her finding a typo in a presentation she was giving (yes, proofreaders make mistakes, I know, fucking madness).
+Did people stop hiring her?
+Nope.
+She used it to illustrate the point – even proofreaders miss their mistakes.

 Struggling with words and spelling doesn’t mean you’re not good at content.
 That’s bullshit and don’t let anyone tell you any different.